+Medicare Advantage Participating Provider Disputes and Administrative Plea

-Medicare Advantage Medicare Provider Payment Disputes: Participating Provider A formal request from a provider contesting the paid amount on a claim Disputes and which does not include a medical necessity or administrative denial and Administrative Plea claims payment determinations have already been rendered.
-Medicare Provider Administrative Plea: A formal request for review of a previous Simply decision where a determination was made that the participating provider failed to follow administrative rules and provider liability was assigned (see original decision letter) where services have already been rendered. decision letter) where services have already been rendered.
+Medicare Provider Payment Disputes:

+A formal request from a provider contesting the paid amount on a claim which does not include a medical necessity or administrative denial and claims payment determinations have already been rendered.

+Medicare Provider Administrative Plea:

+A formal request for review of a previous Simply decision where a determination was made that the participating provider failed to follow administrative rules and provider liability was assigned (see original decision letter) where services have already been rendered.

 Medicare Payment Dispute Unit P.O.
+Box 61599 Virginia Beach, VA 23466-1599

+Medicare Advantage Participating Provider Appeals

+Medicare appeals are determined by the liable party, not by the initiator.
+Please refer to the denial letter or Explanation of Payment (EOP) issued to determine the correct appeals process.

+Medicare Participating Provider Standard Appeal

+A formal request for review of a previous Simply decision where medical necessity was not established where provider liability was assigned (see original decision letter) for services already rendered.

+Medicare Complaints, Appeals & Grievances (MCAG) Attention: Medical Necessity Provider Appeals

+Mailstop: OH0205-A537 4361 Irwin Simpson Road Mason, Ohio 45040

+Medicare Member Appeals

-Box 61599 Virginia Beach, VA 23466-1599 Medicare Advantage Medicare appeals are determined by the liable party, not by the initiator.
-Participating Provider Please refer to the denial letter or Explanation of Payment (EOP) issued to Appeals determine the correct appeals process.
-Medicare Participating Provider Standard Appeal A formal request for review of a previous Simply decision where medical necessity was not established where provider liability was assigned (see original decision letter) for services already rendered.
-Medicare Complaints, Appeals & Grievances (MCAG) Attention: Medical Necessity Provider Appeals Mailstop: OH0205-A537 4361 Irwin Simpson Road Mason, Ohio 45040 Medicare Member Medicare appeals are determined by the liable party, not by the initiator.
-Appeals Please refer to the denial letter or EOP issued to determine the correct appeals process to follow.
-All Medicare member liability appeals should be sent to: Medicare Complaints, Appeals, and Grievances (MCAG) Attention: Medical Necessity Provider Appeals Mailstop: OH0205-A537 4361 Irwin Simpson Road Mason, Ohio 45040 In the event that applying the standard pre-service appeal timeframe could seriously jeopardize the life or health of the member or the member's ability to regain maximum function, an expedited pre-service appeal can be initiated by contacting us in one of the following ways: Modicara Complaints, Appeals and Cristianass Department Medicare Complaints, Appeals and Grievances Department Attention: Member Expedited Appeals Mailstop: OH0205-A537
+Medicare appeals are determined by the liable party, not by the initiator.
+Please refer to the denial letter or EOP issued to determine the correct appeals process to follow.
+All Medicare member liability appeals should be sent to:

+Medicare Complaints, Appeals, and Grievances (MCAG)

+Attention: Medical Necessity Provider Appeals

+Mailstop: OH0205-A537 4361 Irwin Simpson Road Mason, Ohio 45040

+In the event that applying the standard pre-service appeal timeframe could seriously jeopardize the life or health of the member or the member's ability to regain maximum function, an expedited pre-service appeal can be initiated by contacting us in one of the following ways:

+Medicare Complaints, Appeals and Grievances Department

+Attention: Member Expedited Appeals

+Mailstop: OH0205-A537